Benjamin Banneker: Banneker's journals

 Banneker kept a series of journals that contained his notebooks for astronomical observations, his diary and accounts of his dreams.
-The journals, only one of which escaped a fire on the day of his funeral, additionally contained a number of mathematical calculations and puzzles.
+The journals additionally contained a number of mathematical calculations and puzzles.

+On the day of his funeral, a fire destroyed all but one of which Banneker's journals.

-The surviving journal described in April 1800 Banneker's recollections of the 1749, 1766 and 1783 emergences of Brood X of the seventeen-year periodical cicada (Magicicada septendecim and related species) and stated, "... they may be expected again in they year 1800 which is Seventeen Since their third appearance to me."
-Describing an effect that the pathogenic fungus, Massospora cicadina, has on its host, the journal further stated that the insects:.... begin to Sing or make a noise from first they come out of the Earth till they die.
-The hindermost part rots off, and it does not appear to be any pain to them, for they still continue on Singing till they die.
+The surviving journal described in April 1800 Banneker's recollections of the 1749, 1766 and 1783 emergences of Brood X of the seventeen-year periodical cicada (Magicicada septendecim and related species) and described an effect that the pathogenic fungus, Massospora cicadina, has on its host.
 The journal also recorded Banneker's observations on the hives and behavior of honey bees.

 Political views

 Banneker's 1792 almanac contained an extract from an anonymous essay entitled "On Negro Slavery, and the Slave Trade" that the Columbian Magazine had published in 1790.
 After quoting a statement that David Rittenhouse had made (that Negroes "have been doomed to endless slavery by us — merely because their bodies have been disposed to reflect or absorb the rays of light in a way different from ours"), the extract concluded:The time, it is hoped is not very remote, when those ill-fated people, dwelling in this land of freedom, shall commence a participation with the white inhabitants, in the blessings of liberty; and experience the kindly protection of government, for the essential rights of human nature.

 A Philadelphia edition of Banneker's 1793 almanac that Joseph Crukshank published contained copies of pleas for peace that the English anti-slavery poet William Cowper and others had authored, as well as anti-slavery speeches and writings from England and America.
 The latter included extracts from speeches that William Pitt, Matthew Montagu and Charles James Fox had given to the British House of Commons in 1792 during the debate on a motion for the abolition of the British slave trade, an extract from a 1789 poem by an English Quaker, Thomas Wilkinson, and an extract from a query in Thomas Jefferson's 1787 Notes on the State of Virginia.

 Crukshank's edition of Banneker's 1793 almanac also contained a copy of "A Plan of a Peace-Office, for the United States".
 Although the almanac did not identify the Plan's author, writers later attributed the work to Dr. Benjamin Rush, a signer of the 1776 Declaration of Independence.